- What is Pancreatic Cancer (Adenocarcinoma of the Pancreas)

 Imaging and investigations

-Diagnosis of pancreatic cancer is usually made by abdominal computed tomography (CT) scan, which can visualise abnormal masses in the pancreas.
+Diagnosis of pancreatic cancer is usually made by abdominal CT, which can visualise abnormal masses in the pancreas.
 Once a mass has been detected using CT scan, a sample of the cancer cells (called a biopsy) can be taken using a very fine needle guided by ultrasound or CT imaging.
 This sample can help to determine whether any cancer cells present are from a pancreatic adenocarcinoma, from other rarer pancreatic cancers, or actually metastatic cancer cells from a primary cancer somewhere else in the body.